corridor/sqlalchemy-history/docs/README.md

 Primary reasons to create another library:

 - Be future looking and support sqlalchemy 1.4 and 2.x
-- Support multiple databases (sqlite, mysql, postgres, mssql, oracle)
+- Support multiple databases (sqlite, mysql, postgres, mssql, oracle, mariadb)
 - Focus on the history tracking and be as efficient as possible when doing it

 We found multiple libraries which has an implementation of history tracking: